-"Usage notes for the Open Query File (OPNQRYF) command" on page 161 You need to be aware of these considerations when using the Open Query File (OPNQRYF) command.
+Usage notes for the Open Query File (OPNQRYF) command You need to be aware of these considerations when using the Open Query File (OPNQRYF) command.

 Open Query File (OPNQRYF) command

 This example shows how to select records with a specific value using the Open Query File (OPNQRYF) command.